eMapR/LT-GEE/README.md

 LandTrendr is run on each pixel in a user-defined area of interest.
-The initial step segments the time series to identify vertices and a subsequent step interpolates a new stack of annual time series image data that has been fit to lines between the vertices by interpolation - we call this fit-to-vertices (FTV).
+The initial step segments the time series to identify vertices and a subsequent step interpolates a new stack of annual time series image data that has been fit to lines between the vertices by interpolation - we call this <a id='ftv'></a>fit-to-vertices (FTV).
 From these data we can map state and change anywhere in the world annually from 1984-present.
 <br>

 ## <a id='requirements'></a>LT-GEE Requirements
-LandTrendr for Google Earth Engine requires two things: 1) an annual image collection and 2) a set of parameters to control segmentation
+LandTrendr for Google Earth Engine requires two things:

+1. An annual image collection
+2. A set of parameters to control segmentation

+### Image Collection

-The image collection needs to an observation that is consistent through time, it should not include noise from atmosphere, clouds and shadows, sensor differences, or other anomalies.
+The image collection needs to an observation that is consistent through time.
+It should not include noise from atmosphere, clouds and shadows, sensor differences, or other anomalies.
 The annual changes in a time series should be the result of changes in the physical features of a landscape.
 We recommend using the *USGS Landsat Surface Reflectance Tier 1* datasets.
 These data have been atmospherically corrected, and include a cloud, shadow, water and snow mask produced